mymaestro/AllanaCrusis/docs/compositions.md

 - **Action buttons**: Quick access to edit, view, or manage each composition

 ### Composition details view
-Click on any composition title to see complete metadata:
+Click any composition title to see complete metadata:

 - **Catalog**, for example, **M001**
 - **Composition**, for example, *Stars and Stripes Forever, The*